airfanBG/WHproject/README.md

 ##
 **Categories** -not requires a Authentication<br />
 "/api/Categories/all-categories" *-returns all Categories* <br />
-"/api/Categories/all-products-by-category" *-returns all Products in categories* <br />
+"/api/Categories/all-products-by-category" *-returns all Products in categories.
+Returns a huge amount of data.
+Use it once and store data in local Db.* <br />
 "/api/Categories/category-products/{categoryId}" *-returns all products in Category by Category ID* <br />

 ##